 As I’m looking around to see what other local designers are doing, I talked to Will Grant of Grant Landscape & Design of Missoula.
 His use, too, of indigenous plants, his stated preference of water-conserving plants and his way of incorporating local stone and rocks in pleasing ways impressed me.
 Both Lori’s and Will’s supportive and easy sharing of their experiences enforced what I learned in Southern California: Gardeners everywhere love their work so much that they are willing to share secrets and experience and always support those who want to know…

 Gardening and Sustainable Design

-For my new gardening friends in Montana, now working in such a different environment, my “eyeball” is still good.
-I bring my design passion and experience that brought me awards in Southern California.
-I look forward to working with you and to helping you articulate your ideas.
-In addition to interpreting them and transforming them into reality.
-And to make you feel what this client of mine wrote.
-“Every day I am thrilled to open the front gate and walk through the first garden you designed.
+For my new gardening friends in Montana although working now in a different environment, my “eyeball” is still good and I bring my design passion and experience that brought me awards in Southern California.
+I look forward to working with you and to helping you articulate your ideas, to interpreting and transforming them into reality.
+And to make you feel what this client of mine wrote: “Every day I am thrilled to open the front gate and walk through the first garden you designed.
 Sometimes it is late afternoon and the light is glorious in the garden.”

 Thank you so much for your continued reading of my posts From Montana.
 I appreciate this support and hope you’ll follow me on this new adventure.

 I wish you the very best for the new year and a festive holiday season.